 Personally I’m not a fan of open-back on-ear headphones because aside from it not being really as comfortable as full-size headphones, it doesn’t isolate you at all from outside noise.
 However, these are perhaps the most-used of all headphone types due to the flexibility that it brings.
 Here we go with the list:

 Grado SR-60/SR-80 – Grado has been making ‘good’ headphones for a while now and their popular SR-60 headphones are popular because they’re simply that good.
-Aside from having a good sound quality (less bright than their higher end ones), this headphones are also popular because it can be modded fairly easily.
+Aside from having good sound quality (less bright than their higher-end ones), these headphones are also popular because it can be modded fairly easily.
 Grado SR60 on Amazon.